Bain Capital considering bid to take Toshiba private -sources

 Toshiba said it believed that being publicly traded provided a “capital structure suitable for enhancing long term value creation” but added that its board would not disregard various proposals, including those to take the company private.

-Private equity giant KKR & Co Inc (KKR.N) and Canada's Brookfield Asset Management (BAMa.TO) are also looking at potential bids for Toshiba, the two people and a separate person familiar with the situation said.
+Private equity giant KKR & Co Inc and Canada’s Brookfield Asset Management are also looking at potential bids for Toshiba, the two people and a separate person familiar with the situation said.

 KKR declined to comment.
 A Brookfield representative could not be immediately reached for comment but the company has previously declined to comment on reports of potential bid.